MLogdberg/mlogdberg.github.io/_posts/2018-02-02-Logic App Custom Connector Tips.md

 ---

 So continue my journey with the **Logic Apps Custom Connector** and this time we are doing some work with the WSDL part of the **Logic Apps Custom Connector** and I thought I would share some tips and trix I've learned and are using when importing and using Connectors with WSDL.
-Since the only way to be a good user of a resource like the *Cusotom Connector* is to understand how we can investigate behaviors, tweak and fix problems and find debug/logs.
+Since the only way to be a good user of a resource like the *Custom Connector* is to understand how we can investigate behaviors, tweak and fix problems and find debug/logs.

 ## Import Error
 There are several reasons why there will be errors when importing the WSDL and since it's API Management functionality we can (until documentation is up to speed) see the limits on the API Management site:

 [https://docs.microsoft.com/en-us/azure/api-management/api-management-api-import-restrictions#wsdl](https://docs.microsoft.com/en-us/azure/api-management/api-management-api-import-restrictions#wsdl)

 I encountered the "rare" error with recursive objects, apparently there where a "lazy" coder that just referenced the whole entity in a parent child situation even if the only "needed" field was the *ID*.
-Anyway removing the recursive element solves the problem,alernatively manipulating the representation could have been done.
+Anyway removing the recursive element solves the problem,alternatively manipulating the representation could have been done.

 ## Runtime problems, unexpected behaviors and errors from the backend system
 So there are many reasons why there can be errors sent from the backend system but one of the common ones I've found is *System.FormatException: Input string was not in a correct format* and that is due to a element specified as *int* and the value sent in is **null**.
 Now how can that be a problem?